Understanding Theft Crimes and Consequences in Florida

 Regardless of the theft crime you are being accused of, the penalties and consequences could be severe.
 Florida law does not tolerate theft and Florida authorities seek maximum consequences for those convicted of these crimes.
 If you have been arrested or you are under suspicion for theft, it is imperative that you seek legal counsel right away.

-Contact The Law Office of Timothy Armstrong, P.A. for Your Theft Crime
+Contact The Armstrong Law Group, P.A. for Your Theft Crime

 Work with a criminal defense attorney that has successfully crafted defenses for these very types of cases.
-The Law Office of Timothy Armstrong, P.A. is here to help you with your theft case and mount an aggressive defense against the charges you are facing.
+The Armstrong Law Group, P.A. is here to help you with your theft case and mount an aggressive defense against the charges you are facing.
 Contact our law firm online or call 904-356-8618 to schedule a consultation regarding your arrest now.